doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/quantum/steam.md

 	1. When steam stops and the floor flashes black, a new monolith has spawned.

 {{< tip >}}

-Thank you to the [Wolfpaq's Discord](https://discord.gg/wolfpaqgames) community for helping me get the proper steps here!
+Thank you [Wolfpaq's Discord](https://discord.gg/wolfpaqgames) community, PhD_socrates specifically for sharing my steps were a little off :D

 {{< /tip >}}